 Moss and Lost Men (Finding Direction Useing Moss)

-I dont often get lost in the bush.
-My spacial reasoning Iq was clocked above 160.
+I don't often get lost in the bush.
+My spatial reasoning IQ was measured above 160.
 I use land marks and have a general idea of direction in my head.
-But while hunting, and at the same time starving or otherwise not in full form, you cant pay attention to the land marks; which also look different at different shades of the sun and the angle which which you passed them initially.
+But while hunting, and at the same time starving or otherwise not in full form, you can't pay attention to the landmarks, which also look different at different shades of the sun and the angle at which you passed them initially.

 If not moss, look for a pattern of dry bark of some sort.

-Among spruce stands, you may be able to notice piling winter green, or other common ground foliage on the north side of the trunk base.
+Among spruce stands, you may be able to notice piles of wintergreen, or other common ground foliage, on the north side of the trunk base.

-I use the moss, and the sun - which at this point in my bush expiriance can tell me the time of day (during any month) and exact direction.
+I use the moss and the sun, which at this point in my bush experience can tell me the time of day (during any month) and exact direction.